-To detect the planar surfaces, we used the method provided by ARCore for planar surface detection.
-In it, we first detect feature points and then cluster them into a point cloud.
-We attach a collision mesh to the detected planes, to enable the interaction between them and the drone.
-The final look of the Drone AR application can be seen in Figure 13.
+To detect horizontal and vertical object planes, we used the method provided by ARCore for planar surface detection.
+Using it, we first detect feature points and then cluster them into a point cloud.
+We attach a collision mesh to the detected planes, which enables the collision between them and the drone.
+The final look of the Drone AR game can be seen in Figure 10.